mspielberg/factorio-miniloader/README.md

 __Ultimate Belts support is in BETA state.__

-There appear to be Factorio core engine limitations when inserters pull from belts faster than 4x yellow speed.
+Factorio core engine limitations restrict inserters pulling from belts to 60items/second, or 4.5x yellow belt speed.
+Further, loader entities are restricted to 120 items/second.

-Miniloaders at "Ultra fast" and faster speeds use vanilla loader entities to give full throughput when interacting with chests and other containers.

-They will _not_ give full throughput when loading cargo wagons.

-Filter miniloaders for these speeds are disabled, and circuit control is broken.
+Miniloaders at "Ultra fast" and faster speeds use vanilla loader entities in addition to inserters, giving a max throughput of ~180 items/secondwhen interacting with chests and other containers.
+They will _not_ give full throughput when loading cargo wagons, and circuit control is disabled since vanilla loaders cannot be circuit controlled.
-Do not upgrade miniloaders to these speeds if you are using circuit control.

-Use with due caution and at your own risk to your factory.

 ## Acknowledgements